renlulu/Ethernaut/README.md

 Rewrite Solutions and Walkthrough for Openzeppelin's Ethernaut CTF written in Solidity with the help of Foundry.

+- [x] Use new solidity verion 0.8.17
+- [x] Setup within pure forge test (rather than relying on on-chain setup)

 Origin repo: https://github.com/az0mb13/ethernaut-foundry

 Analysis and detailed solutions can be found on blog - https://blog.dixitaditya.com/series/ethernaut